 For beer lovers, head towards PNC baseball Park and enjoy a well-earned drink at Beerhead Bar, where you can choose from 650 beers and 50 rotating taps.
-There’s also an excellent bar in Pittsburgh’s South Side called Brewski’s, which is covered in graffiti and sports posters and has an excellent section of beer on tap.
+There’s also an excellent bar in Pittsburgh’s South Side called Brewski’s, covered in graffiti and sports posters and has an excellent beer section on tap.
 The crowd is delightfully eccentric – we witnessed two blokes playing Nintendo switch while smoking cigars.

 Tip: it is possible to smoke in some bars in Pittsburgh as long as they don’t serve food – make sure you check with the owners before lighting up.

 Fairmont Pittsburgh is perfectly located in the city’s Golden Triangle and is walking distance from the Andy Warhol Museum and Heinz History Centre.
 There are plenty of bars and restaurants nearby, and the hotel itself is excellent.
 Read our review HERE

 From 3 June, Pittsburgh will be even more accessible to holidaymakers from the UK & Ireland following the reinstatement of the non-stop service from London Heathrow (LHR) to Pittsburgh (PIT) with British Airways.
 Flights will operate four times a week and fares start from £449 return.